Desktop Wallets Overview

 Wallets are a must if you are holding Bitcoin, not as a speculative asset but because you intend to use it as a currency.
 It provides more security and allows you to transact freely.

-Atomic Wallet excels at being extremely easy to use and a great way to store your Bitcoin.
-It’s a multi-currency wallet and allows you to store up to 500 different coins in one single interface.
+Atomic Wallet (cold wallet) excels at being extremely easy to use and a great way to store your Bitcoin.
+This cold wallet is a multi-currency wallet and allows you to store up to 500 different coins in one single interface.

-The wallet also comes with a feature called Atomic Swap that allows you to exchange cryptocurrencies without having to use an exchange, which makes it very convenient.
-And for altcoins that do not support these features, Atomic Swaps provides third-party built-in services such as Changelly and ShapeShift to exchange your coins.
+This cold wallet also comes with a feature called Atomic Swap that allows you to exchange digital assets without having to use an exchange, which makes it very convenient.
+And for altcoins this cold wallet do not support these features, Atomic Swaps provides third-party built-in services such as Changelly and ShapeShift to exchange your coins.

-Exodus, a platform launched in July of 2016 is quickly growing in the crypto wallet space.
-And not surprisingly, it is the wallet most suited for beginners and easiest to use.
+Exodus (hot wallet), a platform launched in July of 2016, is quickly growing in the crypto (digital asset) wallet space.
+And not surprisingly, this hot wallet is the wallet most suited for beginners and easiest to use.

-On the downside though it is not open source.
+On the downside, though, this hot wallet is not open source.
 And that’s potentially a big deal for a lot of crypto enthusiasts.
-It essentially means that the code is not available to the public, so the developer could insert code that hurts and takes advantage of the customer, without him knowing.
+It essentially means that the code is not available to the public, so the developer could insert code that hurts and takes advantage of the customer without him knowing.
 And it’s pretty clear why transparency is vital when it comes to money.
-But like we said before if you are storing a lot of Bitcoin just use a more secure hardware wallet, never put what you’re not willing to risk on a desktop wallet.
+But like we said before, if you are storing a lot of Bitcoin, just use a more secure hardware wallet, never put what you’re not willing to risk on a desktop wallet.

 Electrum – The All-Around Winner

 Electrum is probably the best desktop wallet out there.
-It’s open-source so the code has been reviewed by their users so to assure that nothing shady is going on and clients aren’t being taken advantage of with malicious intent.
+It’s open-source, so the code has been reviewed by its users so to assure that nothing shady is going on and clients aren’t being taken advantage of with malicious intent.